-It’s time to gather up all your Red, White & Blue USA gear as the Opening Ceremonies of the 2014 Winter Olympic games kick off from Sochi, Russia on February 7.
+It’s time to gather up all your Red, White & Blue USA gear as the Opening Ceremonies of the 2018 Winter Olympic games kick off from PyeongChang, South Korea on February 9.
 The Winter Olympics will showcase athletes from around the world and inspire young kids with dreams of being Olympic athletes.
 Impromptu medal ceremonies will pop up in living rooms across the country.
-Why not encourage your chirldren's imaginations with some Winter Olympic Activities for Kids?
+Why not encourage your children's imaginations with some Winter Olympic Activities for Kids?
 You could hold an Olympic themed day or spread the activities out over the length of the Olympic Games and keep a running total of medals earned.

 Olympic Games for Kids